epsil/gll/README.md

            result)]))))
 ```

 This function is loosely adapted from SICP.
 We implement the memoization table as a mutable *association list*, using the Racket function `massoc` to access it.
 It is actually a list of mutable cons cells `(args . result)`.
 If `massoc` returns a cons cell, we match against it and return the result.
-Otherwise, we call the original function with `(apply fn args)`, store the result in a cons cell, insert the cons cell into the table, and return the result.
+Otherwise, we call the original function with `(apply fn args)`, store the result in a cons cell, insert the cons cell into the table, and then return the result.

 Now we can easily memoize our combinators.
 For example, the `alt` combinator can be defined as: